---

 **How much should I charge for pressure washing per hour?**

-Pressure washing hourly rates range from $50-160 per hour nationally, with an average of $78 per hour.
+Pressure washing hourly rates range from $50 to $160 per hour nationally, with an average of $78 per hour.
 Your specific rate depends on local market conditions, equipment capabilities, and service complexity.
 Calculate your true costs (labor + equipment + overhead) and add 30-50% profit margin.

 **What’s the difference between power washing and pressure washing pricing?**